unclehowell/datro/static/library/consortium_finance/funding_salesfvr/latest/source/annex-list.rst

 This section contains the Annexures, referenced in the text above.

+|

 Download Links
 ~~~~~~~~~~~~~~~~

-This table contains the download links for the Annexed document previews which follow:
+This table contains the download links for the Annexed documents:

 .. csv-table:: Annexures Download Links
    :file: _static/annex.csv